iantimmis/llm-samplers/README.md

 Enhances creativity by nudging the model away from its most predictable choices.

 For detailed information about each sampler, visit the [documentation](https://llm-samplers.readthedocs.io/).

+## Model Compatibility

+The library is designed to work with any PyTorch-based language model that follows a simple interface:

+1. The model must be callable with input_ids (PyTorch tensor)
+2. The model must return an object with a `logits` attribute
+3. The model must have a `config` attribute with an `eos_token_id`

+This makes it compatible with:

+- Hugging Face models
+- Custom PyTorch models
+- Other PyTorch-based language models (with a simple wrapper)

 ## License